 Employment Law Solicitors in Warrington If anyone can resolve your employment law nightmare, it’s us.

-We are experienced employment law solicitors and we have helped numerous clients from all walks of life to resolve their claim.
-Your claim will only be dealt with by a fully qualified solicitor who has the level of expertise to give you the best possible outcome.
+We are experienced employment law solicitors and we have helped numerous clients from all walks of life to resolve their disputes.
+Whether you are an the owner of a business or an employee we can help.
+Your problem will only be dealt with by a fully qualified solicitor who has the level of expertise to give you the best possible advice.
 Telephone 01925 937070 or complete our contact form and we will call you back at a time convenient to you.

-At DSM Legal Solicitors, our employment lawyers are dedicated to helping employees protect their rights and offer straightforward guidance on the complex nature of employment law.
+At DSM Legal Solicitors, our employment lawyers are dedicated to helping you protect your rights and offer straightforward guidance on the complex nature of employment law.
 Our team can provide specialist legal advice on all UK issues.
-All of our team come with years of experience in helping employees achieve the outcome that they deserve.
+All of our team come with years of experience in helping achieve the outcome you deserve.

 Making an employment law claim